renspringlea/ryba.ren/tattoos.md

 ![d20.jpg](/assets/images/d20.jpg){: width='300' }

 ## snail
 Tattoo by travs.tatts.
-I actually forget the artist's name—this was an impulse decision in Hobart.
+This was an impulse decision in Hobart.
 I had originally booked in with a different artist, but he ended up being sick on the morning of the appointment, so this apprentice took the booking.
 I'm glad he did—this snail is outstanding.
 I actually get more compliments about the snail than any other of my tattoos (especially from other players at soccer!).
 This artist was also very nice and recommended us a great vegan restaurant.
 ![snail.jpg](/assets/images/snail.jpg){: width='300' }

 ## bible quotes